(1) A pharmacist engaged in collaborative practice must:

 (i) the practitioner as defined in 37-2-101, MCA, must be licensed in good standing in Montana;

-(c) the types of drug therapy management decisions that the pharmacist is allowed to make which may include:
+(b) the types of decisions that the pharmacist is allowed to make;

-(f) a method for the practitioner to monitor clinical outcomes and intercede when necessary;
+(c) a method for the practitioner to monitor compliance with the agreement and clinical outcomes and to intercede where necessary;

-(4) Collaborative practice agreements approved by an institutional committee such as the pharmacy and therapeutics committee and that will be used solely for inpatients are exempt.
+(4) Collaborative practice agreements approved by an institutional committee such as the pharmacy and therapeutics committee and that will be used solely for patients while they are receiving care in the institution are exempt.